-Do you plan to visit well-known cities all around the world?
-Are you planning to visit the main cities of Turkey for example?
-Please keep in mind that they are fast-paced, vibrant cities.
+If you are planning to visit well-known cities all around the world, especially the main cities of Turkey (Turkiye), please keep in mind that they are fast-paced, vibrant cities.
 So, if you’re on vacation in Turkey and not sure how to navigate the public transit system, you’ll almost certainly need to hire a cab.
 The color of the taxi you get into will influence the price you pay.
 Yellow cabs are the cheapest in Istanbul.
 Turquoise taxis (Tesla-branded electric vehicles) are somewhat more expensive, while black taxis are the most expensive, although they generally have bigger vehicles to accommodate additional people or luggage.
 Overall, whether the weather is terrible or you are short on time, using an Istanbul cab is always a smart choice.
-Furthermore, when public transit routes are few, taxis are the most practical alternative for night transports.
+Furthermore, when public transit routes are few, taxis are the most practical alternative for night transport.

 Istanbul’s best taxi app is iTaxi.
 The experienced drivers will ensure that you reach your destination safely and comfortably. iTaxi exclusively links users with trustworthy and certified drivers, so you can stay calm and carry on with your day while getting to your destination.
 They provide a variety of services, including door-to-door driving, airport pick-up, city sightseeing trips, excursions tours, fair visits, hotel transfers, and more. iTaxi is a free and simple smartphone app that allows you to order a taxicab in seconds.
 Local taxis have a taximeter, with a base cost of 5 TL/0.5 USD and a fee of 3-10 lira /1 USD for each kilometer traveled.